 Unfortunately, there are several common misconceptions regarding alimony.
 One of the most common beliefs is that alimony will automatically be awarded to the lower-earning spouse during a divorce.
 However, it’s imperative to understand that if a spouse wishes to receive support, they must include that in the divorce petition they file.
 Additionally, if a spouse requests support, the court must consider several factors before ordering alimony payments.

-As mentioned, there are a considerable amount of factors the courts must consider before awarding alimony to a party during a Long Island divorce.
-These include, but are not limited to, the following:
+As mentioned, there are a considerable number of factors the courts must consider before awarding alimony to a party during a Long Island divorce.
+These factors are used to determine if alimony should be awarded, and if so, the amount and duration of payments.

 - The age and health of each spouse